kernc/diff-logs/README.md

 A command-line utility for diff'ing log files.

-Quickly find diffing lines in all kinds of logs, namely build/CI logs, server/container logs or any such.
+Quickly find **difference lines** in **all kinds of logs**, namely build/CI logs, server/container logs, or any similar such.
-Figure out _why exactly_ the shit is failing quickly.
+Figure out quickly **what changed** and _why exactly_ the shit is failing.

-The script works by replacing common stochastic string [patterns], such as datetime timestamps, download speeds, temporary files, HTTP header values, UUIDs, hash digests etc., with known fixed values that a tool such as `diff` can then easily skip.
+The script works by simply replacing common stochastic string [patterns], such as datetime timestamps, download speeds, temporary files, HTTP header values, UUIDs, hash digests etc. with known fixed values that a tool such as `diff` can then easily skip.

 [patterns]: https://github.com/kernc/diff-logs/blob/master/diff-logs.py